roam-ai/roam-android/README.md

   <br />
 </p>

-# Official Roam iOS SDK
+# Official Roam Android SDK
 This is the official [Roam](https://roam.ai) Android SDK developed and maintained by Roam B.V

 Note: Before you get started [signup to our dashboard](https://roam.ai) to get your API Keys.